zamanianlab/polyAudit/README.md

                             for adapters and primers prior to running this program.
 I do not guarantee a desirable or predictable outcome with the -p option.
-      -polyA, --polyA       Runsthe algorithm to measure poly(A) tails in a FASTA file.
+      -polyA, --polyA       Runs the algorithm to measure poly(A) tails in a FASTA file.
 Requires -p if sequences contain a 3' adapter or primer.
 Will include poly(A) tail measurement, k-mer counting in the 50 nt upstream of of the tail,